7ormless/deOratore/README.md

 deOratore
 =========

-Learning the basic of git and github from Matthew McCullough.
+Learning the basics of git and github from Matthew McCullough.